Send your enquiry.

 What does it mean to be caught drug driving?

-Drug driving can relate to both illegal drugs and legal drugs, including prescription/over-the-counter medication.
+Drug driving (smoking weed and driving) can relate to both illegal drugs and legal drugs, including prescription/over-the-counter medication.

 You cannot drive if you have taken a drug and it impairs your ability to drive.
 You also cannot drive if you have over the specified limits of certain drugs in your system.
 If you are caught driving and either of these apply, you will be charged with drug driving.